samamumbod/JavaConsoleApps/README.md

 # JavaConsoleApps
-# Solutions to problem in Java
+# Solution of problems in Java